absdnd/jpeg_dc_detection/README.md

 + matplotlib = '3.1.3'
 + numpy = '1.18.1'

-or you can install all dependencies using `pip install -r requirements.txt`
+We recommend installing the dependencies using conda.

 # Getting Started
 ### Data Generation